pierregillon/Watson.Pluggins.Chrome/README.md

 # What is Watson ?
 Watson is a collaborative web media fact checker.

-# The Watson chrome pluggin
+# The Watson chrome plugin
-The Chrome pluggin (extension) helps you to visualise text, sentences in web documents that are suspected to be false and let you contribute yourself by submitting suspicious fact to the community.
+The Chrome plugin (extension) helps you to visualise text, sentences in web documents that are suspected to be false and let you contribute yourself by submitting suspicious fact to the community.

 # Development progress
 All features are in progress.
 No version is available yet.
 Subscribe to this repository to get posted.